• About

 The second is that the filling is ultra-smooth.

-The third is that the spices fully incorporate into the mixture rather than rising to the top of the pie filling.
+The third is that the spices are fully incorporated into the mixture rather than rising to the top of the pie filling.

 Why You Should Cook Pumpkin Pie Filling Before Baking: